drawwithcode/2018-group-work-group-09/README.md

 1. Planets float with a different velocity once you go to the
 2. The idea to have a console element in the
-3. Invert colours and covering the webcam
+3. Invert colours and covering the webcam: The interaction with the camera is seen as an oxymoron because the users as to cover the camera to discover the dark matter.

 ---
 ###### CODE CHANGELLES